sagunrupakheti/Final-Assignment-Youtube-Data-Analysis/docs/data_transformation.md

 ~~~

 2. Transform and insert into standard category table
+* Distinct categories, their title and assignable value

 ~~~sql
 INSERT INTO category(client_category_id,title,assignable)
 SELECT DISTINCT(id),title,CAST(assignable AS bool) FROM raw_category;
 ~~~
-* distinct categories, their title and assignable value

 3. Transform and insert into standard video table
+* Insert publish date as date and time separately
+* For tags, | is replaced by a comma and double quotes are removed

 ~~~sql
 INSERT INTO video(client_video_id,trending_date,title,channel_title,category_id,publish_date,publish_time,tags,views,